-Departing from central Belfast, you will get to explore some of the gems of Northern Ireland such as Carrick-a-Rede rope bridge, Ballintoy Harbour and the Giant’s Causeway.
+Departing from central Belfast, you will get to explore some of the gems of Northern Ireland such as the Dark Hedges and the Giant’s Causeway.
 You will be able to walk into the caves where Melisandre of Asshai gave birth to her ‘shadow assassin’ who went on to slay Renly Baratheon.

 Hear tales of the power struggles, battles and trysts between the noble families of Westeros, and learn gossip about the morally dubious King Joffrey Baratheon.

-The next destination is Lordsport, to witness where Theon Greyjoy would return to his family and betray those who raised him.
-However you will then visit the Camp of Renly Baratheon of Storm’s End and stand at the victory of Brienne over the Knight of Flowers.
+You will visit the Camp of Renly Baratheon of Storm’s End and stand at the victory of Brienne over the Knight of Flowers.
 A crucial part of any trip to Northern Ireland is to see the UNESCO-listed Giant’s Causeway.
 Although it hasn’t been featured in Game of Thrones, the spectacular site is a must see where you will have approx 1 ½ hours to explore.

 The journey back to Belfast, includes one final stop at the Dark Hedges, with its natural archway of intertwined trees.
 The road is one of Northern Ireland’s most photographed locations and the place where Arya Stark dressed as a boy to escape from King’s Landing.
 Pose for pictures, and then continue your journey back to Belfast where you will be dropped back to the centre of the city.

 As there is walking as part of the tour it may not be suitable for those with mobility problems.